fireship-io/fireship.io/hugo/content/lessons/firebase-v9-migration/index.md

 #    rxdart: 0.20
 ---

-## Migrating to the new version 9 Firebase web SDK

-The Google Firebase team recently released a new web SDK that utilizes "tree-shaking" in order to lower bundle sizes introduced into builds when imported.
+The Firebase team [recently released](https://firebase.googleblog.com/2021/08/the-new-firebase-js-sdk-now-ga.html) a new web SDK that utilizes [tree-shaking](https://webpack.js.org/guides/tree-shaking/) in order to lower

-At a high level, the way this works is by importing only the methods, properties, etc. that we actually NEED, vs importing entire modules like auth, firestore, etc.
+JavaScript bundle sizes when used with module bundlers like Webpack and Rollup.
+At a high level, it works by only importing the functions/classes/code that we actually NEED, versus importing entire modules like auth, firestore, and so on.
+The Fireship site was able to **reduce its JavaScript bundle size by ~35%** 🤯 by upgrading to the new version.

-Below is a guide to getting your project up and running - whether it's converting an existing app in production, starting a new project from scratch, or even making adjustments to your code while learning a new tutorial.
+Below is a guide for migrating from Firebase version 8 or older *to version 9+*.
+This lesson is designed as a reference that can be used for converting an existing app in production, starting a new project from scratch, or making adjustments to your code while going through a past Fireship tutorial.

-In this article, we will cover:
+In this article, we will do a side-by-side comparison of the old and new versions of the Firebase SDK:

 1. [Initializing Firebase, Authentication, and Firestore](#initialization)
 2. [Sign-in with Google as a provider, email/password, sign out, and the auth state listener](#authentication)
 3. [Add/read/update/delete documents && collections, timestamps, querying data, and using batch operations](#firestore)

----
+Also watch the more basic [Firebase v9 overview](https://youtu.be/zd6ffqoK_EU) on YouTube.

+## Setup

 ### Configuration

-> firebaseConfig.js
+{{< file "js" "firebaseConfig.js" >}}
 ```js
 // Your projects firebase configuration
 const firebaseConfig = {